manuelbieh/react-book/basics/event-handling.md

 #### Writing values into variables

 In most situations it is sufficient to write certain values that should later be accessed in a callback into their own variable.
-The callback does not try to acccess the `SyntheticEvent` anymore but only the variable which has been assigned a value from the `SyntheticEvent`.
+The callback does not try to access the `SyntheticEvent` anymore but only the variable which has been assigned a value from the `SyntheticEvent`.

 ```jsx
 handleChange = (e) => {